Kingston upon Hull: City of Culture

 In 2017 Hull was awarded the title of 'City of Culture' by the Department for Digital, Culture, Media and Sport.
-Within the city there was a series of festivals in public spaces to promote the city and its newly given title.
+There were festivals in public spaces to promote the city and its new title.
 At the start of the year there was a huge firework display attracting a crowd of 25,000.

 Governance

 Municipal

 Following the Local Government Act 1888, Hull became a county borough, a local government district independent of the East Riding of Yorkshire.
 This district was dissolved under the Local Government Act 1972, on 1 April 1974 when it became a non-metropolitan district of the newly created shire county of Humberside.
 Humberside (and its county council) was abolished on 1 April 1996 and Hull was made a unitary authority area.

 The single-tier local authority of the city is now Hull City Council (officially Kingston upon Hull City Council), headquartered in the Guildhall in the city centre.
 The council was designated as the UK's worst performing authority in both 2004 and 2005, but in 2006 was rated as a two star 'improving adequate' council and in 2007 it retained its two stars with an 'improving well' status.
 In the 2008 corporate performance assessment the city retained its "improving well" status but was upgraded to a three star rating.